teboho-b-portfolio/data-analytics-portfolio/README.md

 - Handled null values appropriately

-- Removed rows with no usable layoff data
+- Removed rows and columns with no usable layoff data

 ### Outcome